 Succeeding as an entrepreneur is tough, you will have to deal with failure and learn from it along the way.
-Many new science startups, including biotechs, face similar problems during their early steps, so here are some tips from experts on how to avoid them.
+Many new biotech startups face similar problems during their early steps, here are some expert tips on how to avoid them.

-They organised a meetup for the launch and shared their best advice for entrepreneurial novices.
+They organized a meetup for the launch and shared their best advice for entrepreneurial novices.
 Here it is:

 1. Solutions.
-A successful start-up will focus on solving a problem and fit the technology to it, not the other way around.
+A successful biotech startup will focus on solving a problem and fit the technology to it, not the other way around.

 2. Context.
 You should know the industry and build a solution for its present struggles.

-For example, a start-up with a healthcare product needs to get approval, from the EMA in Europe, from the FDA in the US and from the TGA in Australia, which can delay or even cancel the product launch.
-Companies like Fractyl, MindMaze, VitaDX or TROD Medical had to consider this within their timeline before starting sales.
+For example, a biotech startup with a healthcare product needs to get approval, from the EMA in Europe, from the FDA in the US and from the TGA in Australia, which can delay or even cancel the product launch.
+Companies like Fractyl, MindMaze, VitaDX, or TROD Medical had to consider this within their timeline before starting sales.